-Hedge accounting derives from the natural hedge of the Company's operations, portrayed by cash flow (revenues and amortization of debt in US\$) and does not represent an increase in financial costs, allowing the elimination of some of the exchange rate volatility in the Company's income (expenses).
+Hedge accounting derives from the natural hedge of the Company's operations, portrayed by cash flow (revenues and amortization of debt in US\$) and does not represent an increase in financial costs, enabling partial elimination of currency volatility from the Company's results.
+The final equity position is not affected by the adoption of this accounting practice.

-The final position of shareholders' equity is not affected by the adoption of this accounting practice.
-The elements of hedge accounting are: (1) hedged: highly probable sales revenue in US\$; (2) hedge instrument: lease contracts linked to the US\$; (3) amount designated: (1) hedged object: highly probable sales revenue in US\$; (2) hedge instrument: 50 lease agreements linked to US\$; (3) designated amount: 60 months of highly probable revenues, totaling US\$903,102 at the initial adoption; (4) nature of the hedged risk: exchange rate change; (5) specification of the hedged risk: USD/BRL spot exchange rate change; (6) type of hedge: cash flow.
+The elements of hedge accounting are: (1) hedged: highly probable sales revenue in US\$; (2) hedge instrument: lease contracts linked to the US\$; (3) amount designated: 60 months of highly probable revenues, totaling a notional amount of US\$903,102 at the initial adoption; (4) nature of the hedged risk: exchange rate change; (5) specification of the hedged risk: USD/BRL spot exchange rate change; (6) type of hedge: cash flow.